 Genetic testing is paid for by the State of Ohio.

-How long must I wait before finding out the results of the genetic tests?
+How long does it take to get the results of the genetic tests?

-Genetic test results are usually available within three weeks.
+Genetic test results are usually available within six to eight weeks.

 What if one of the parties fails to appear for the paternity conference?